 Whether an employer inadvertently shortchanged its workers or willfully disregarded the law, we can help pursue remedies for our clients under both federal and state wage and hour laws, including:

 - Off-the-Clock Work

 - Unreimbursed Job Expenses

 - Unpaid Benefits (Health, Dental, Vision and Drug)

 HIRE AN EXPERIENCED WAGE AND HOUR LITIGATOR

 It doesn’t matter if you are an employee or an independent contractor.
-Greenville wage and hour lawyers at the Horton Law Firm have the experience and knowledge to advise you about your legal rights and your legal options.
+Mr. Summerlin, as the Greenville wage and hour lawyer at the Horton Law Firm, has the experience and knowledge to advise you about your legal rights and your legal options.
 Contact us to set up a consultation.
 For further information about the FLSA, visit Mr. Summerlin’s FLSA-focused blog True or FLSA.